snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 b. **Soft delete instructions (Optional)**

-To exclude soft-deleted rows in your database from being indexed, specify the soft-delete column name and value that indicates the row is deleted.
+In a SQL record system, a soft delete is a technique where, instead of physically removing a record from a database, you mark it as "deleted" by setting a specific flag or column.
+This allows the record to remain in the database, but it's logically excluded from most operations.
+To delete soft-deleted rows in your database during incremental crawl, specify the soft-delete column name and value that indicates the row is deleted.

 ![Soft delete settings: "Soft delete column" and "Value of soft delete column which indicates a deleted row."](media/MSSQL-softdelete.png)

 ## Users

-You can choose to use the [ACLs specified in the full crawl screen](#full-crawl-manage-search-permissions) or you can override them to make your content visible to everyone.
+You can choose to use the **Only people with access to this data source** to restrict access to users or groups as selected in full crawl query or you can override them to make your content visible to **Everyone**.

 ### 1. Map columns containing access permissions information

-Select **Manage permissions** to choose the various access control (ACL) columns that specify the access control mechanism.
+Choose the various access control (ACL) columns that specify the access control mechanism.
 Select the column name you specified in the full crawl SQL query.
+Note that ‘deny’ takes precedence over ‘allow’ permissions.

 Each of the ACL columns is expected to be a multi-valued column.
 These multiple ID values can be separated by separators such as semicolon (;), comma (,), and so on.
 You need to specify this separator in the **value separator** field.